 Moving Around Palermo

 One of the best ways to move around in Palermo is by the public buses.
 The public buses are regular, inexpensive and cover almost the entire city.
 Tickets can be bought from one of the many ticket offices throughout the city.
 The best thing to do would be to buy a 24 hour pass which allows visitors to travel to any location through the day.
 Moving around the city on foot is also quite pleasant and easy since most of the attractions are located in and around the center of the city.
 Taxis are also available for those who do not prefer buses.

 Stay and Accommodation

 Palermo is a fairly large city so there are plenty of options in terms of hotels, resorts and accommodation facilities.
-Visitors can find high range as well as low budget hotels, however, during tourist seasons most hotels tend to get packed so advance reservations would be recommended.
-If you are looking for high end hotels some of the best options would be Excelsior Palace hotel, Grand Hotel et des Palmes Palermo, Hotel Residenza D'Aragona and Hotel Villa Igiea Palermo.
+Visitors can find high range as well as low budget hotels, however, during tourist seasons most hotels tend to get packed so advance reservations are recommended.
+If you are looking for high end hotels some of the best options are Excelsior Palace hotel, Grand Hotel et des Palmes Palermo, Hotel Residenza D'Aragona and Hotel Villa Igiea Palermo.
 Budget hotels are also in ample numbers as are the Bed and breakfasts.
-There are also quite a lot of villas and apartments on rent if you are planning to stay long in the city.
+There are also quite a lot of villas and apartments for rent if you are planning to stay longer.

 Eating Out in Palermo

 Palermo has a large number of restaurants, bars and cafes that serve everything from traditional Sicilian food to international cuisines.
 Some of the best things to try out while in Palermo are fresh salads, paninis and traditional Sicilian food.
 II Proverbio, Al Chioschetto and Antica Focacceria S. Francesco are some of the best known restaurants in the city that serve traditional Sicilian dishes.
 Apart from these there are plenty of fast food joints and restaurants serving international cuisine.